If you’re looking for the absolute best places to visit in Malta and Gozo, you’ve come to the right place.

 Dwejra and its Inland Sea, are a popular attraction in Gozo.
 This was also the site of the Azure Window (a naturally arch-shaped rock formation) but this popular landmark eroded into the sea in early 2017 during a spell of bad weather and rough seas.
 That specific part of Dwejra was one of the most iconic filming locations for the first season of Game of Thrones.

-Nevertheless, it’s still a great location for scuba divers and snorkellers as well as ramblers, exploring the beautiful underwater life and its rugged landscape.
+Nevertheless, it’s still a great location for scuba diving and snorkelling as well as ramblers, exploring the beautiful underwater life and its rugged landscape.
 The Inland Sea itself is a small bay surrounded by tall cliffs where you can go for a swim but is more enjoyable for snorkelling, also because the bottom is pretty rocky and the beach is covered in pebbles rather than sand.

-Some of the prehistoric temples found scattered in Malta and Gozo are older even than the Pyramids of Giza in Egypt and Stonehenge in the UK, the oldest having been built around 3600 BC.
+Some of the prehistoric Maltese temples found scattered around the Maltese islands are older even than the Pyramids of Giza in Egypt and Stonehenge in the UK, the oldest having been built around 3600 BC.
 They’re among the oldest free-standing structures in the world and paying a visit is well worth the excursion if history and archaeology are among your interests.
-None of the temples are located close to the more popular tourist areas, although public transport services most quite well.
+None of the temples is located close to the more popular tourist areas, although public transport services most quite well.

 If I had to choose one location to recommend going to, to view some of the temple structures, it would be the ones located nearby Qrendi (a quiet village in the South of Malta).
 The Ħaġar Qim and Mnajdra temples are located in close proximity and in the past years Heritage Malta built a visitors’ centre with good info on the temples, who built them, what they were used for, etc.